Phant0m-a/API-Base/README.md

 open terminal "such as git bash in your desktop!" create .env file and put host and key for individual api there! (i have also provided mine in each ./route/api)

-1.  clone the repositery  using " `git clone  'repositary-name-here'` "
+1.  clone the repositery  using `git clone  'repositary-name-here'`

-2.  install dependencies  using "` npm i `"
+2.  install dependencies  using `npm i`

-3.  type "` npm run devStart `" This will start nodejs server on port 5000
+3.  type ` npm run devStart ` This will start nodejs server on port `5000`

-4.  in chrome browser type this URL` http://localhost:5000/`
+4.  in chrome browser type this URL `http://localhost:5000/`

+# API LIST

 1. memeApi:
   supports variety of endpoints

   go to ./routes/memeapi/memeapi.js and there edit the url:  someaddress/{endpoint} eg address/listquotes

 2. currencyApi:

   supports endpoints like,

   a. listquotes

   b. exchange

   go to ./routes/currencyexc/currencyexc.js and there edit the url:  someaddress/{endpoint} eg address/listquotes

 3. free NBA:
 supports endpoints like,

   a. player  -get list of `all player` eg. url: https://free-nba.p.rapidapi.com/players

   b. id      -get `player` with that id eg. url: https://free-nba.p.rapidapi.com/players/id

   c. teams   -get `all teams` eg. url:https://free-nba.p.rapidapi.com/teams/

   d. id      -get `id team` with that id eg. url:https://free-nba.p.rapidapi.com/teams/`id`

   e. games   -get `all games` eg. url:https://free-nba.p.rapidapi.com/games

   f. id      -get `id game` with that id eg. url:https://free-nba.p.rapidapi.com/games/id

   go to ./routes/freeNba/freeNba.js and there edit the url:  someaddress/{endpoint} eg address/listquotes

 4.RAWG-games api:

   this one has so, many api's which will take time to implement and write about meanwhile visit `https://rawg.io/apidocs` to get details about usage!

   a. games    -get list of all games with so much detals.

   go to ./routes/game/game.js and there edit the url:  someaddress/{endpoint} eg address/listquotes

 5.Chuck-norris api: (random joke generator)

   you can get random jokes with this

   a. random - get random jokes url : https://matchilling-chuck-norris-jokes-v1.p.rapidapi.com/jokes/random

   b. categories - get categories url: https://matchilling-chuck-norris-jokes-v1.p.rapidapi.com/jokes/categories

   c.search - get search from those categories url:https://matchilling-chuck-norris-jokes-v1.p.rapidapi.com/jokes/search with query set to   params: {query: 'animal'},//or any other type

   go to ./routes/chucknorris/chucknorris.js and there edit the url:  someaddress/{endpoint} eg address/{edit}

 5.music-lyrics api:

-    id= '16775' aka sia
+  id= '16775' for artist: sia

   a. https://genius.p.rapidapi.com/artists/id/songs to get songs of certain artist